elinor-code/Eldoria-bot/PRIVACY_POLICY.md

 ## 6. How We Store Your Information

-**6.1 Storage Infrastructure.** Your data is stored on secure database servers hosted by the Developer's infrastructure providers.
-The Service utilizes:
+**6.1 Storage Infrastructure.** Your data is stored on secure, industry-standard database infrastructure hosted by the Developer's infrastructure providers.
+The Service utilizes secure caching technologies for session management and performance optimization.

-   (a) **PostgreSQL** — Primary relational database for persistent game state, profiles, economy records, and all structured data;
-   (b) **Redis** — In-memory data store used for caching, session management, rate limiting, and real-time state tracking.

 **6.2 Geographic Location.** Your data is stored in data centers selected by the Developer's infrastructure providers.
 Data may be stored in jurisdictions other than your country of residence.
 By using the Service, you consent to the transfer and storage of your data in these locations.

-**6.3 Encryption.** Data is encrypted in transit using industry-standard TLS (Transport Layer Security) protocols.
-Data at rest is protected through database-level encryption and access controls.
+**6.3 Encryption.** Data is protected using industry-standard encryption in transit and encryption at rest.
+Data access is governed by strict access controls limiting access to authorized personnel only.

-**6.4 Backups.** The Developer maintains regular backups of the database to support disaster recovery and data integrity.
-Backups are stored securely and are subject to the same access controls as primary data stores.
+**6.4 Backups.** The Developer maintains regular backups to support disaster recovery and data integrity.
+Backups are retained only for the period reasonably necessary for disaster recovery and business continuity, and are subject to the same access controls as primary data stores.

 **6.5 Access Controls.** Access to production data is restricted to authorized personnel of the Developer who require such access for legitimate operational purposes.
 Access is governed by the principle of least privilege.